MohamedRahoui/svgmanager/README.md

 # SvgManager

-> Svg to json with filters
+> Json to SVG with filters

 ## Build Setup